Thomasdezeeuw/heph/README.md

 ## Inspiration

 Heph is inspired by a number of other frameworks and languages.
 The greatest inspiration is the [Erlang] programming language.
-From Erlang the concept of processes, or rather a function as a process, is borrowed.
-In line with the actor model the processes (actors) can't access each others memory, instead message passing is used.
+From Erlang, the concept of processes, or rather a function as a process, is borrowed.
+In line with the actor model, the processes (actors) cannot access each other's memory, instead message passing is used to communicate.

 Another inspiration is the [Akka] framework for Scala and Java.
-Where Erlang is a functional language Akka is implemented in/for Scala and Java, languages more in line with Rust (both being object oriented, but having functional aspects).
+Where Erlang is a functional language, Akka is implemented in/for Scala and Java, languages more in line with Rust (both being object oriented, but having functional aspects).
 A lot of the API is inspired by the API provided in Akka, but there are a number of big differences.
-The main one being that Akka's actor are untyped (or at least can be), where Heph actors are strongly typed (just like Rust in general).
+The main one being that Akka's actor are untyped (or at least can be), where Heph actors are statically typed (just like Rust in general).

-The final inspiration I would like to mention is [Nginx], Nginx is a HTTP and reverse proxy server.
-The architecture used in Nginx is running a single master process (not a thread) that coordinates a number of workers processes (again not threads), each with their own polling instance (epoll/kqueue etc.) which all share the same TCP listeners.
-In early stages of development of Heph the idea was to start a new process per cpu core, must like Nginx.
-This would allow all atomic and locking operations to be dropped, later however this was changed to start threads instead to reduce the complexity when working with other libraries.
-In this design for example it wouldn't be possible to work with any libraries that started threads because then we could introduce data races, something that Rust tries very hard to avoid.
-Still most of the architecture was inspired by the one used in Nginx.
+The final inspiration I would like to mention is [Nginx].
+Nginx is an HTTP and reverse proxy server.
+The architecture used in Nginx is running a single master process (not a thread) that coordinates a number of worker processes (again not threads), each with their own polling instance (epoll/kqueue etc.) which all share the same TCP listeners.
+In early stages of development of Heph, the idea was to start a new process per CPU core (much like Nginx).
+This would allow all atomic and locking operations to be dropped.
+However, this was later changed to start threads instead to reduce the complexity when working with other libraries.
+In the original design, it wouldn't be possible to work with any libraries that started threads because we could introduce data races–something that Rust tries very hard to avoid.
+Still, most of the architecture was inspired by the one used in Nginx.

 [Erlang]: https://www.erlang.org